whiplashmerch/whiplash_api/README.md

 - JSON
 - ActiveResource

-A valid API key is required to authenticate requests.
+A valid API key (v1) or Oauth token (v2) is required to authenticate requests.
 You can find your API key on your customer account page.

-You can, also, use the test API key `Hc2BHTn3bcrwyPooyYTP` to test this client.
+You can also use the test API key `Hc2BHTn3bcrwyPooyYTP` to test this client.

 ### Installation